DriveWorks/IntegrationThemeExample-SimpleFullscreen/README.md

 - Uses very simple HTML/CSS/JS - which is freely modifiable and expandable.
 - Loads an external configuration file (`config.js`)
     - These options can be stored inline, if preferred.
-- Loads an external stylesheet (`style.css`)
-    - These styles can be stored inline, if preferred.
 - Displays an optional loading state - to avoid an initial blank screen.

 ### To use: